Little Man (2006 film)

-Little Man (stylized as LiTTLE MAN and/or LiTTLEMAN) is a 2006 American crime comedy film directed by Keenen Ivory Wayans, who co-wrote and co-produced it with Marlon and Shawn Wayans, who both also star in lead roles.
+Little Man is a 2006 American crime comedy film directed by Keenen Ivory Wayans, who co-wrote and co-produced it with Marlon and Shawn Wayans, who both also star in lead roles.
 The film co-stars Kerry Washington, John Witherspoon, Tracy Morgan, Lochlyn Munro, Chazz Palminteri and Molly Shannon.
 It follows a jewel thief with dwarfism who hides the proceeds of his latest robbery, then pretends to be a very large baby in order to retrieve it.

-Theatrically released in the United States on July 14, 2006, the film was a commercial success but was critically panned and won three Golden Raspberry Awards.
+Theatrically released in the United States on July 14, 2006 by Sony Pictures Releasing, the film was a commercial success, but was critically panned and won three Golden Raspberry Awards.

 Plot

-In Chicago, Calvin "Babyface" Simms is a very short convicted jewel thief who gets released from prison and meets up with his dim-witted cohort Percy.
+In Chicago, Calvin "Babyface" Simms is a dwarfish convicted jewel thief who gets released from prison and meets up with his dim-witted cohort Percy.
 Percy tells Calvin of a job involving stealing a valuable diamond, ordered by a mobster named Mr. Walken.
-After the successful robbery, the duo is almost arrested by the police, but not before Calvin manages to stash the diamond in the purse of a nearby woman.
+After the successful robbery, the duo are almost arrested by the police, but not before Calvin manages to stash the diamond in the purse of a nearby woman.
 Both Calvin and Percy follow the handbag's owner to her home where they discover a couple, Darryl and Vanessa Edwards, the former of whom is eager to have a child.

 Calvin and Percy hatch a plot to pass Calvin off as a baby left on the couple's doorstep in order to get the diamond back.
 After learning that Child Services is closed for the weekend, Darryl and Vanessa decide to look after Calvin in the meantime.
 However, Vanessa's dad Francis, "Pops", has a bad feeling about Calvin.
 Friends of the couple find Calvin strange as well.
 Despite this, Calvin eventually takes a liking to having a family and starts to feel remorse for using them, especially when they throw him a birthday party (coincidentally on his actual birthday) as he never had parents who'd throw him a party.
 Walken grows impatient and demands the diamond from Percy, who attempts to recover Calvin by posing as his father, but is thrown out by Darryl.
-Walken's men witness this altercation and as a result believe that Darryl is Calvin.
+Walken's men, Bruno and Rosco, witness this altercation and as a result believe that Darryl is Calvin.